Everyone can suffer from a little gas problem from time to time.

-This is why we have created a list of the best dog food to prevent gas to keep your dog’s stomach balanced, and your home smelling as fresh as ever!
+This is why I created a list of the best dog food to prevent gas to keep your dog’s stomach balanced, and your home smelling as fresh as ever!

 Our dogs are often our best friends, so we always want to make sure that they are happy and healthy at all times.